Slippy2k/REminiscence/tools/convert_3do/flashback_3do.md

 ### Level music

 Background level music can be found in the tunes/ directory.
+At least with the US version, the music is only played when in demo mode.
+During regular playback, only sounds can be heard.

-The music are only played when the game is in demo mode.
-The code has explicit checks to condition the playback of the cutscene, the sounds and the music if a demo file (DEMOx.TEST) has been loaded.
+Looking at the disassembly, this is seems to be done on purpose.
+The code has three checks if a demo file (Demo/DEMOx.TEST) is loaded :

+- cutscene playback is disabled
+- sounds are not played
+- background level music is played

 ```
 .text:00008B28     LDR     R0, =_demoNumTestPtr